 - Revenge (disgruntled employees)

-Criminals have stolen more than $100 million from U.S. banks in the first three quarters of 2009, and they did it “without drawing a gun or passing a note to a teller.”S. Kroft, “Cyberwar: Sabotaging the System,” 60 Minutes, November 8, 2009.
-While some steal cash for their own use, other resell their hacking take to others.
+Criminals stole more than $560 million from U.S. firms in 2009, and they did it “without drawing a gun or passing a note to a teller.”S. Kroft, “Cyberwar: Sabotaging the System,” 60 Minutes, November 8, 2009; J. Leyden, “Cybercrime Losses Almost Double,” Register, March 15, 2010.
+While some steal cash for their own use, others resell their hacking take to others.
 There is a thriving cybercrime underworld market in which data harvestersCybercriminals who infiltrate systems and collect data for illegal resale. sell to cash-out fraudstersFirms that purchase assets from data harvesters.
 Actions may include using stolen credit card numbers to purchase goods, creating fake accounts via identity fraud, and more.: criminals who might purchase data from the harvesters in order to buy (then resell) goods using stolen credit cards or create false accounts via identity theft.
 These collection and resale operations are efficient and sophisticated.
 Law enforcement has taken down sites like DarkMarket and ShadowCrew, in which card thieves and hacking tool peddlers received eBay-style seller ratings vouching for the “quality” of their wares.R.
 Singel, “Underground Crime Economy Health, Security Group Finds,” Wired, November 24, 2008.

 Hackers might also infiltrate computer systems to enlist hardware for subsequent illegal acts.
 A cybercrook might deliberately hop through several systems to make his path difficult to follow, slowing cross-border legal pursuit or even thwarting prosecution if launched from nations without extradition agreements.